-- You can replace only one controller node at a time.
-The pod can have a maximum of three controller nodes. - The replace controller node operation is supported in Micropod.

-- While replacing the controller node, the IP address and hostname are reused.
-So, do not update any controller information other than CIMC access and hardware information for C-series. - 2.
-For micro, edge and Ceph pods, this operation is supported on the AlO (all in one), compute-control, and ceph control nodes, respectively.
+Replac e controll er node 1.
+If the controller node is in a rack-based deployment (UCS C-series or Quanta-based pod), update the CIMC information node in the SERVERS section of the setup You can replace only one controller node at a time.
+The pod can h three controller nodes.
+The replace controller node operation is supported in Micropod. data.yaml file for the specific node.
+2. Enter the following commands: 1.
+While replacing the controller node, the IP address and hostname are ciscovim replace-controller setupfile ~/MyDir/my_setup_data.yaml &lt;"control-1"&gt; [force] [skip_vmtp] reused.
+So, do not update any controller information other than CIMC access and hardware information for C-series.
+2. For micro, edge and Ceph pods, this operation is supported on the AIO (all in one), compute-control, and ceph control nodes, respectively.
 In a micro or edge pod, if a VM is running on the controller node, the replace controller operation fails during prevalidation and gives a warning about the running VM's.
-Use force option to forcefully replace the controller.

-For remove-compute, remove-storage, and replace-controller operations, Cisco VIM attempts to change the host OS boot mode to single user and power-off those server(s) to avoid the creation of duplicate IP address on the management and storage networks, and to prevent the remove/replace server from connecting back to the deployment.
+Use force option to forcefully replace the controller. and rer d power-off those server(s) to avoid the creation of nove/replace server from connecting back to the de ne remove/replace server is powered-off before tric ontroller operations, Cisco VIM attempts to change the host OS boot mode to single user duplicate IP address on the management and storage networks, and to prevent the eployment.
+Igering Cisco VIM remove/replace operation, then the server must not be brought back on en connected to deployment with valid credentials.